sterbini/study-DA/docs/tutorials/concepts/1_generation.md

     logging.info("Script finished")
 ```

-As you can see, this script multiplies the result of the previous script (stored in the configuration, in the above generation) by a new parameter `y`, and writes the result to a file.
+As you can see, this script multiplies the result of the previous script (stored in the configuration, in the above generation) by a new parameter `y`, and writes the result to a text file.

 ## Template configuration